MidoriSusanna/DoggoPal/README.md

 To eliminate case sensitivity I added the .lower() method to the input.
 <br>
 <br>
+- In the while loop, the element "choice" was creating issues with the function choice:<br><br>
+I have replaced the element "choice" of the loop with the word "select" to avoid further issues. </p><br><br>
 <p>The project follows the PEP8 style guidelines and passes the CI Phyton Linter https://pep8ci.herokuapp.com with no errors or warnings.</p><br>
 <image src="./assets/images/phyton-linter.png"><br>